benmvp/react-workshop/src/testing/01-markup-render-logic/README.md

-# Step 1 - Testing markup render logic
+# Step 1 - Markup render logic

 The goal of this step is to test the `render()` methods of components, focusing on any conditional logic used to render the its markup.
 We _can_ test static markup, but it's of very little benefit.